Retinal photography; Eye angiography

 An abnormal value on a fluorescein angiography may be due to:

 There is a slight chance of infection any time the skin is broken.
-Rarely, a person is hypersensitive to the dye and may experience:
+Rarely, a person is overly sensitive to the dye and may experience:

 Serious allergic reactions are rare.